-No payment will be made on either of the Temporary Global Bonds unless, on or after 15 June 2021, exchange for an interest in the relevant Permanent Global Bond is improperly withheld or refused.
-Payments of principal (including any premium) and interest in respect of Bonds represented by a Permanent Global Bond will, subject as set out below, be made to the bearer of such Permanent Global Bond and, if no further payment falls to be made in respect of the Bonds, surrender of such Permanent Global Bond to or to the order of the Principal Paying Agent or such other Paying Agent as shall have been notified to the Bondholders for such purpose.
-A record of each payment so made will be endorsed on the appropriate schedule to the relevant Permanent Global Bond, which endorsement will be prima facie evidence that such payment has been made in respect of the Bonds.
-Payments of interest on a Temporary Global Bond (if permitted by the first sentence of this paragraph) will be made only upon certification as to non-U.S. beneficial ownership, unless such certification has already been made.
+Payments of principal (including any premium) and interest in respect of New Bonds represented by the Permanent Global Bond will, subject as set out below, be made to the bearer of the Permanent Global Bond and, if no further payment falls to be made in respect of the New Bonds, surrender of the Permanent Global Bond to or to the order of the Principal Paying Agent or such other Paying Agent as shall have been notified to the Bondholders for such purpose.
+A record of each payment so made will be endorsed on the appropriate schedule to the Permanent Global Bond, which endorsement will be prima facie evidence that such payment has been made in respect of the New Bonds.
+Payments of interest on the Temporary Global Bond will be made only upon certification as to non-U.S. beneficial ownership, unless such certification has already been made.

-3. INTEREST CALCULATION
+3. Interest Calculation

-For so long as Bonds are represented by one or both of the relevant Global Bonds, interest payable to the bearer of a relevant Global Bond will be calculated by applying the fixed rate of 1.750% (in case of the Bullet Bonds) and the fixed rate of 1.375% (in case of the Amortising Bonds) per annum to the outstanding principal amount of the relevant Global Bond and on the basis of (i) the actual number of days in the Accrual Period divided by (ii) the actual number of days in the Determination Period during which the Accrual Period ends.
+For so long as New Bonds are represented by one or both of the Global Bonds, interest payable to the bearer of a relevant Global Bond will be calculated by applying the fixed rate of 1.750% per annum to the Outstanding Principal Amount of the relevant Global Bond and on the basis of (i) the actual number of days in the Accrual Period divided by (ii) the actual number of days in the Determination Period during which the Accrual Period ends.
 The resultant figure is rounded to the nearest penny (half a penny being rounded upwards).

-4. Notices
+4. NOTICES

-So long as the Bonds are represented by one or both of the relevant Global Bonds and such Global Bond(s) is/are held on behalf of Euroclear and/or Clearstream, Luxembourg, notices to Bondholders may be given by delivery of the relevant notice to Euroclear and/or Clearstream, Luxembourg (as the case may be) for communication by it to relative accountholders rather than by publication as required by Bullet Condition 13 or Amortising Condition 13 (as the case may be).
-Any such notice shall be deemed to have been given to the relevant Bondholders on the day on which such notice is delivered to Euroclear and/or Clearstream, Luxembourg (as the case may be) as aforesaid.
+So long as the New Bonds are represented by one or both of the Global Bonds and such Global Bond(s) is/are held on behalf of Euroclear and/or Clearstream, Luxembourg, notices to Bondholders may be given by delivery of the relevant notice to Euroclear and/or Clearstream, Luxembourg (as the case may be) for communication by it to relative accountholders rather than by publication as required by Condition 13.
+Any such notice shall be deemed to have been given to the Bondholders on the day on which such notice is delivered to Euroclear and/or Clearstream, Luxembourg (as the case may be) as aforesaid.

-Whilst any of the Bonds held by a Bondholder are represented by a Global Bond, notices to be given by such Bondholder may be given by such Bondholder (where applicable) through Euroclear and/or Clearstream, Luxembourg and otherwise in such manner as the Principal Paying Agent and Euroclear and Clearstream, Luxembourg may approve for this purpose.
+Whilst any of the New Bonds held by a Bondholder are represented by a Global Bond, notices to be given by such Bondholder may be given by such Bondholder (where applicable) through Euroclear and/or Clearstream, Luxembourg and otherwise in such manner as the Principal Paying Agent and Euroclear and Clearstream, Luxembourg may approve for this purpose.

-If and for so long as the Bonds are admitted to trading on the Main Market of the London Stock Exchange or on any other stock exchange, notices may be given in accordance with any applicable requirements of such stock exchange (and if notices are so given no publication in a leading English language daily newspaper published in London shall be required).
+If and for so long as the New Bonds are admitted to trading on the Main Market of the London Stock Exchange or on any other stock exchange, notices may be given in accordance with any applicable requirements of such stock exchange (and if notices are so given no publication in a leading English language daily newspaper published in London shall be required).